spacetelescope/stcal/docs/stcal/ramp_fitting/description.rst

 Data Quality Propagation
 ------------------------
-For a given pixel, if all groups in an integration are flagged as DO_NOT_USE or SATURATED, then that pixel will be flagged as DO_NOT_USE in the corresponding integration in the "rateints" product.
+For a given pixel, if all groups in an integration are flagged as DO_NOT_USE, then that pixel will be flagged as DO_NOT_USE in the corresponding integration in the "rateints" product.
 Note this does NOT mean that all groups are flagged as DO_NOT_USE.
 For example, slope calculations that are suppressed due to a ramp containing only